-It is evident that school can promote leisure time physical activity but specific actions should be arranged in to order to achieve this.
+It is evident that school can promote leisure-time physical activity but specific actions should be arranged in to order to achieve this.
 These actions involve both the physical education lesson and the other school disciplines as well the overall school structure.
 Therefore, a whole-school approach is needed in order to effectively promote children and adolescents’ physical activity.
-However, so far there is only limited evidence on how this whole school approach should be organised, transferred to school authorities and teachers and, in the end, students, in order to effectively promote physical activity.
+However, so far there is limited evidence on how this whole school approach should be organized, transferred to school authorities and teachers and, in the end, students, to promote physical activity effectively.

-1. Adopt a school-based holistic approach to promote leisure time physical activity by including a wide and diverse group of teachers and relevant stakeholders (i.e., physical education teachers, head teachers, school psychologists, school sociologists, other school support staff as well as educational authorities)
+- Adopt a school-based holistic approach to promote leisure-time physical activity by including a wide and diverse group of teachers and relevant stakeholders (i.e., physical education teachers, head teachers, school psychologists, school sociologists, other school support staff as well as educational authorities)

-3. Develop, through co-production, an educational resource to be used by teachers, academics and educational authorities
+- Develop, through co-production, an educational resource to be used by teachers, academics, and educational authorities

-4. Translate the courses in n=7 languages (Greek/Cypriot, German, English, Welsh, Finnish, French, Italian) to be used across Europe and internationally
+- Translate the courses in 7 languages (Greek/Cypriot, German, English, Welsh, Finnish, French, Italian) to be used across Europe and internationally

-6. Provide public education a resource that will provide adequate education on health-enhancing physical activity and can be cultivated across all school subjects
+- Provide public education with a resource that will provide adequate education on health-enhancing physical activity and can be cultivated across all school subjects